BrownCSCI1230/grading_env/README.md

 ```

 <details>
-  <summary>What do all of these commands mean?</summary>
+  <summary>What am I looking at?</summary>

 `-d` means the container runs in detached mode (i.e. in the background)

 `--env` sets the environment variable `APP` inside the container.
 The container will by default look at

-`-p` opens up a port at 6080 by default, you can change this if you really want
+`-p` opens up a port at 6080 by default, you can change this if you really want by changing the first argument number

 `/usr/bin/supervisord -c /etc/supervisor/supervisord.conf` is the command to open up a graphical session and expose it at the corresponding sport
 </details>